Architectural shingles cracked

 Roofing

-The answer to 'architectural shingles cracked' is that cracked or damaged architectural shingles are a common roofing issue that can be caused by a variety of factors, including age, weather exposure, improper installation, or underlying structural problems.
-Symptoms of cracked shingles include visible cracks, splits, or missing granules, which can lead to leaks and water damage if not addressed.
+The answer to 'architectural shingles cracked' is that cracked architectural shingles are a common roofing issue that can be caused by a variety of factors, including age, weather exposure, improper installation, and manufacturing defects.
+Cracked shingles can allow water to penetrate the roof, leading to leaks and potential structural damage.

 Step-by-Step Guide